Long haulers turning to researchers to understand months-long symptoms

 CHARLESTON, S.C.
-(WCSC) - Some COVID-19 survivors recover very quickly or don’t even know they have the virus.
+(WCSC) - Some COVID-19 survivors recover very quickly or don’t even realize they had the virus.
 Others feel life-changing symptoms for weeks and even months on end.

 “I’m sick of being sick,” said Lowcountry mom Renn Kronsberg.